PhilipRurka/easyBubble/README.md

 The position of the trangle that pokes out of the tooltip is determined by a 12 grid system around a square.
 <img src="/demo/12-grid-system.png" alt="12 Grid System" width="40%">

+## Re-Initialize
+By default, once the JS folder initially runs, it will crall all ezabbles and work its magic.
+However, a new one is created, you can re-initialize ezabble by calling `ezabbleLib.init();`

 ## Additional Information
 Now that we have the bare minimum, lets customize our bubbles.